LarsHoendervangers/Volvo-PHM/README.md

 This project is designed to work on an ESP32 connected to the official Volvo Phone Module (2005-2009).

 !!!
-Currently this code is not ready to be used in any vehicle.
+My code is currently not ready to be used in any vehicle.
 A full rework is in progress. !!!

-## Update: I am currently trying to send custom text to the display.
+First of all, a **HUGE** thank you to Phuz from [Swedespeed](swedespeed.com) for helping me find the correct Canbus codes to sent text to the display on the DIM.

+In my testing I have found that the DIM has it's own set of extra characters (besides the standard ascii characters from 0x20 to 0x7D).
+I have recreated the custom chars on [this website](https://maxpromer.github.io/LCD-Character-Creator/) and put them in [this pdf](https://github.com/larslego/Volvo-PHM/blob/1a4ef09edf304cfe772891277dc4180d778dd996/VolvoDIM%20HEX%20Codes.pdf) for everyone to use as a reference.

 ## Todo
 - Indicate car battery level on iPhone.